 Mary bore Jesus within her according to the flesh, but since you too have received the Word of God, you bear Jesus within yourself according to faith...yes, even you with all of your disturbances and incredulity, God has chosen to give you faith through His Word!
-And even if your faith is extremely weak this Christmas, rejoice, because the power of faith does not come from itself, but from the strength of the One faith clings to.
-You are strong not for the strength or the weakness of your faith, but on account of the One faith holds to: Jesus!
+And even if your faith is extremely weak this Christmas, rejoice, because the power of faith does not come from itself, but from the strength of the One faith holds on to!
+You are strong not for the strength or for the weakness of your faith, but on account of the One your faith holds onto and won't let go of!
+Jesus!
 He is the One who transfers our disturbances of soul and our incredulities of mind into the strength of faith.
-Thanks be to God!
-And now consider Elisabeth.
+Thanks be to God for this example of Mary!

+But there is another example to you and me in our gospel to help us in our pre-Christmas struggles.
+Let us now consider Elisabeth.
 She was an older woman who had been barren.
 Barrenness - to be unable to conceive - was a great shame for a woman in this time and culture.
 To be barren in the Hebrew mindset was in a way to be cursed.
 It was a terrible burden.
 It was like being dead inside.